2024 Highlights

 +

-Embed sustainability strategy and commitment across the company and key external stakeholders
+Embed sustainability strategy across the company and with key external stakeholders

 Oversee the implementation of the ESG Framework for each Dream entity

-Manage portfolio sustainability initiatives including building certifications, energy, water and waste
+Manage portfolio sustainability initiatives including building certifications, energy, water and waste management and monitoring, as well as strategic initiatives

-Meet quarterly with the ESG Executive Committee -
+Meet quarterly with the ESG Operating Committee

 Investment Committee